Procode19/AI-Autonomous-Navigation-System/README.md

 - GitHub portfolio development

 ## Author
-[Your Name] - AI Engineering Student
+[Om Navgire] - AI Engineering Student

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.